 - If you handle a pet who has been in a fight with a potentially rabid animal, take precautions such as wearing gloves to keep any still-fresh saliva from getting into an open wound.

 Any warm-blooded mammal can carry or contract rabies, but the primary carriers in North America are raccoons, skunks, bats, foxes, and coyotes.
-Since 1960, rabies has been more frequently reported in wild than in domestic animals in the United States.
-Wildlife now account for more than 90 percent of all reported rabies cases.
+Thanks to an increase in pet vaccinations, wildlife now account for more than 90 percent of all reported rabies cases.

 Rabies tends to be more common in different species in different places, but is certainly not limited to these trends: